ProfessorManhattan/codeclimate-eslint/README.md

 docker run -it -v ${PWD}:/work -w /work --rm megabytelabs/eslint:latest --help
 ```

-This allows you to run ESLint CodeClimate Engine without installing it locally.
+This allows you to run ESLint without installing it locally.
 It also removes the image from your system when you are done.
 This could be good for security since the application is within a container and also keeps your file system clean.

-You can also add a bash alias to your `~/.bashrc` file so that you can run the ESLint CodeClimate Engine command at any time.
+You can also add a bash alias to your `~/.bashrc` file so that you can run the ESLint command at any time.
 To do this, add the following snippet to your `~/.profile` file (or equivalent):

 ```shell
 eslint() {